Valeri Valeriano and Christina Ong share with us their crochet lace cake tutorial this week from their book, The Contemporary Buttercream Bible.

 Beginner decorators have been traditionally been wary of decorating with buttercream, leaning in favour of sugarpaste/fondant instead.
-Valeri & Christina have made it their personal mission to bring the beauty of buttercream art to the fore of cake style in the UK and world wide.
-And with the publication of their new book, they can consider that mission: accomplished.
+Valeri & Christina have made it their personal mission to bring the beauty of buttercream art to the fore of cake style worldwide.
+And with the publication of this book, they can consider that mission: accomplished.

 To get you started on your own buttercream adventure, we have a fabulous tutorial for you from The Contemporary Buttercream Bible for the stylish and unique buttercream crochet lace cake featured above.